Skin Cancer Treatments Include:

 Please fill in this form and one of our team will give you a call back to arrange a consultation with one of our expert dermatologists.

-WHY TREAT YOUR SKIN CANCER AT STRATUM DERMATOLOGY CLINICS?
+WHY TREAT SKIN CANCER AT STRATUM DERMATOLOGY CLINICS?

-Working with leading experts in the field of dermatology, we pride ourselves on our successful and comprehensive range of treatments.
-Stratum Dermatology Clinics are regulated by the Care Quality Commission, are part of the British Association of Dermatologists and are top rated by patients on Doctify.
-Both Stratum Dermatology Clinics and the consultants who work here are recognised by the main healthcare insurance providers.
+We work with leading experts in the field of dermatology to ensure you have the best experience and treatment.
+Stratum Dermatology Clinics are regulated by the Care Quality Commission, are part of the British Association of Dermatologists and are top rated by patients on Doctify so you can assure safe and effective actinic keratosis treatment with us.

 WHAT ARE THE COMMON TYPES OF SKIN CANCER?
 There are three main types of skin cancer, basal cell carcinoma (BCC), squamous cell carcinoma (SCC) and melanoma.
 The first two are both known as non-melanoma skin cancer and are the most common varieties.
 Non-melanoma skin cancer